 Legislation/ State Options

-- New Mexico’s S.B 84 (2021) enacted a community solar program and the Native Community Solar Project, which is a community solar site that is owned or operated by an Indian nation, tribe or pueblo in partnership with a third-party entity.
+- New Mexico S.B 84 (enacted 2021): enacted a community solar program and the Native Community Solar Project, a community solar site that is owned or operated by an Indian nation, tribe or pueblo in partnership with a third-party entity.

-- Minnesota’s H.F.3232 (2017) established the Minnesota Solar Energy Incentive plan.
+- Minnesota H.F.3232 (enacted 2017): Established the Minnesota Solar Energy Incentive plan.
 A key aspect of the Minnesota program is that it does not place a cap on community solar projects, allowing them to keep up with demand.